 I had a sister-in-law for a little while.
 She was “part native,” as they say.
 I remember, she had a lot of siblings, and I recall studying them quite carefully to see which ones looked like Indians and which didn’t.
 I figured you could see the Indian in about half of her siblings, but the other half looked white to me.

 Naturally, I was quite confused.

 I do believe it was my sister-in-law that caught me talking about ‘bad Indians’ one day and schooled me on the subject right quick.
 This had a pretty strong impact, not the least of reasons being that I liked all the Indians I knew.
-I liked Joey, I liked my sister-in-law, and as I recall I had a major puppy-crush on one of her little sisters.
+I liked Joey, I liked my sister-in-law, and as I recall I had a major puppy-crush on one of her little sisters, …possibly two.
 So, when she told me that Indians weren’t all bad, I was quite willing to believer her.